exercism/docs/building/tracks/approaches.md

   - Explore an idiomatic approach
   - Explore a non-idiomatic, but interesting approach
   - Contain a meta discussion (e.g. comparing the performance of approaches)
+- Start with a (full) code sample
-- Include code samples
+  - Liberally use code samples in the rest of the document
 - Feel free to dig deep into the topic
 - Link to useful resources (e.g. documentation)
+- The snippet should showcase the core of the approach
+  - A maximum of 8 lines can be used

-## Approach overview
+## Approaches overview

 - Give context to the problem
   - Describe important points (e.g. gotchas) that apply to _all_ approaches
 - Discuss the most idiomatic approaches
-  - Each approach should show a snippet illustrating the approach
+- Each approach should start with a snippet illustrating the approach
 - Keep the content fairly high-level
+  - Detailed information should go into a standalone approach page
-    - Link to the idiomatic approach for more information
+  - Link to the standalone approach page for more information
 - Discuss how to choose between the approaches
   - What are the trade-offs?
   - Are some approaches better suited for specific use cases?

+## General considerations

+- Some language's have different ways of writing the same thing.
+If some of that syntax has only become available in more recent versions of the language, consider using the "old" syntax.
+This makes it more likely that students will understand the code.
+  - Alternative syntax can be shown in the approach document

 ## What exercises to write approaches for?